-- Platformio is a collaborative platform for embedded software development that supports a lot of boards of different vendors.
+- Platformio is a collaborative platform for embedded software development that supports lots of boards from different vendors.
 It has a user-friendly interface with code completion and an integrated debugger.

 - Neuton Platform enables the fast and seamless creation of optimal models, offering a high level of automation in data processing and neural network pipeline generation.

 I've always been fascinated by Formula One (F1) and how fast cars race around the track.
 Since my other big interest is experimenting with machine learning, I came up with an idea to combine these two passions and create a project dedicated to vehicle speed prediction.

 Of course, I don't have the opportunity to conduct such experiments on a real track and with real racing cars, so I decided to predict which F1 car is faster based on accelerometer and gyroscope sensors fixed on a miniature F1 car!

 This is a simplified example of what tiny machine learning can do in motorsport.
 But since F1 utilizes innovative technologies, I believe the approach described in this article can be scaled to make predictions and help real teams in the world championships.

 - Training a TinyML model